Thermalization of an impurity cloud in a Bose-Einstein condensate

 Finally, we report in Fig.~\ref{fig4} the same curves of Fig.~\ref{fig1}, but accounting for the stimulation effects of the impurity cloud.
 We have considered some values of $n_I$, for $1/\bar\beta=2$ and $\epsilon_{in}=0.6$.
 The maximum acquired energy is reduced increasing $n_I$.

 In conclusion, we have evaluated the thermalization time of impurity atoms inside a condensate at finite temperature and we have found that their thermalization, that occurs also below the Landau critical velocity, can cool the condensate.
-In fact, a {\it small} Raman or rf outcoupling creates a condensate in another level with a lower temperature~\cite{nota}, that cools sympathetically the parent condensate.
-This effect can be studied experimentally creating untrapped impurities whose gravitational acceleration is compensated by a detuned laser field.
-The cooling effect could be used to remove the residual thermal atoms.
+In fact, a {\it small} Raman or rf outcoupling creates a condensate in another level with a lower temperature, that cools sympathetically the parent condensate.
+We have shown that this effect can be studied experimentally.
+It could be used to remove the residual thermal atoms.
 Furthermore, we have accounted for the stimulation effects of the impurity cloud and we find that below the Landau critical velocity the macroscopic population of the initial state can reduce drastically its depletion rate.
 For sufficiently high velocities the opposite effect occurs, as observed in Ref.~\onlinecite{ketterle}.
 The threshold velocity depends on the condensate temperature.
 Our analysis is also important for the development of intense atom lasers.